fhiso/basic-concepts/triples-discovery.md

 according to §5.3.2 of [RFC 7231], and which references the N-Triples media type, "`application/n-triples`".
-The request's `Accept` header *may* alternatively or additionally reference the media types of one of the alternative RDF formats described in §3.3 of this standard, but *conformant* servers need not support support those formats.
+The request's `Accept` header *may* alternatively or additionally reference the media types of one of the alternative RDF formats described in {§other-fmts} of this standard, but *conformant* servers need not support support those formats.

-If the *discovery IRI* is not one of the cases listed in §4, and is not an IRI used for another purpose, it is *recommended* that servers issue a 404 "Not Found" response.
+If the *discovery IRI* is not one of the cases listed in {§required-triples}, and is not an IRI used for another purpose, it is *recommended* that servers issue a 404 "Not Found" response.
 Applications *must not* consider a 404 to mean the *term* is invalid.

 {.note}  As it is only *recommended* and not *required* that parties defining new *terms* make information available online at the *term